clemak27/homecfg/README.md

 The flake provides a home-manager module, which can be imported in an existing config.

-Add this input to you `flake.nix`:
+Add this input to your `flake.nix`:

 ```nix
 homecfg = {